Make your house move easier and less stressful with our handy relocation guide!

 This isn’t a time to mess about with the property market.
 Your priority is a quick house sale, so that may need to be reflected in your price expectations.
 In addition, you will need to choose an estate agent with a track record of selling houses quickly.

-Regardless of how talented your estate agent is, he or she won’t be able to guarantee a particular timescale for the sale of your property.
+Regardless of how good your estate agent is, he or she won’t be able to guarantee a particular timescale for the sale of your property.
 The open market is notoriously unpredictable, and it has the potential to ruin your plans for a quick sale.

 The best option could be to sell your home to a house buying specialist such as Flying Homes.
 You sell your property directly to a cash buyer without any involvement from the open market.
 You can, therefore, avoid property chains and all of the issues with the potential to derail a house sale.